eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The SampleInfo (``info``) tells us whether the data we are taking is *Valid* or *Invalid*.
 Valid data means that it contains the payload provided by the publishing application.
-Invalid data means, that we are reading the DDS state of data Instance.
-The state of a data instance can be ``DISPOSED`` by the writer or it is ``NOT_ALIVE`` anymore, which could happen if the publisher application terminates while the subscriber is still active.
-In this case the sample is not considered Valid, and its sample ``info.valid()`` field is False.
+Invalid data means that we are reading the DDS state of the data Instance.
+The state of a data instance can be ``DISPOSED`` by the writer, or it is ``NOT_ALIVE`` anymore, which could happen if the publisher application terminates while the subscriber is still active.
+In this case, the sample is not considered Valid, and its sample ``info.valid()`` field is False.

 .. code-block:: C++